markuskiller/SEBConfigGenerator/docs/en/TEACHER_GUIDE.md

 **If something doesn't work:** See troubleshooting below

-## Distribute to students in an appropriate manner
+## One-time setup & config distribution to students

-It often makes sense to install the [SafeExamBrowser](https://safeexambrowser.org/download_en.html) together in class (once per semester or when a new version is available).
+It often makes sense to install the [SafeExamBrowser](https://safeexambrowser.org/download_en.html) together in class (once per term or when a new version is available).

-The configuration can be distributed to students via the usual communication channel with file sharing capability (e.g., MS Teams or email).
+The configuration file can be distributed to students via the school's preferred communication channel with file sharing capability (e.g., MS Teams or email).

 ---